-The number of remaining warehouses and service laneways in Haymarket is, along with the name of the area itself, evidence of its historic role as markets and its proximity to the port of Darling Harbour.
+The remaining market buildings, stores, warehouses and service laneways in Haymarket, along with the name of the area itself, is evidence of its historic role as markets and its proximity to the port of Darling Harbour.
 The area offers evidence of its development following the establishment of Central Station in 1906 and the subsequent decline and resurgence of the area since the markets moved from the City Centre.
-Despite these changes, the area retains a "market" atmosphere, characterised by a diversity of uses, vibrant street life and a diverse social and ethnic mix.
+Despite these changes, the area retains a "market" atmosphere, characterised by street level shops, a diversity of commercial, hotel and specialised service uses and a vibrant street life with a diverse social and ethnic mix.